Vishnu-Priya-Ashok-Kumar/NetLog-Datamodel-Analysis-Academic-project/README.md

 ## Acknowledgments

-Special thanks to [Team No 8] for their support and guidance throughout this project.
+Special thanks to [Academic Team No 8] for their support and guidance throughout this project.